sunvc/NoLet/docs/en/templates.md

 // id, createDate, read are auto-generated by the system Message(
     group: "Docs",
-    title: "BravoPapa User Guide",
+    title: "Nolet User Guide",
     body: """
     # Quick Start
     ## Installation
-    Search for **BravoPapa** in the App Store and download.
+    Search for **Nolet** in the App Store and download.
     ## Configuration
     1. Open the App
     2. Scan QR code to bind device